ledge74/HelloHue/README.md

  - A Plex Pass subscription
  - A computer with Git / Node 8 / NPM 5 (alternatively, a Docker image is available)

+### Warning

+This app is the standalone equivalent of the [HelloHue.bundle](https://github.com/ledge74/HelloHue.bundle) Plex Plugin.
+This is not a Plex Plugin, as Plugins will be deprecated soon.

 ### Behavior